dgaydukov/cert-ocpjp11/files/ocpjp11.md

 `Statement` (extends AutoClosable) - can be obtained `Statement s = conn.createStatement("");` `PreparedStatement` (extends Statement) - can be obtained `PreparedStatement s = conn.prepareStatement("");` `CallableStatement` (extends PreparedStatement) - can be obtained `CallableStatement s = conn.prepareCall("");` Sql example of stored procedure to fetch lastname by id.
-Although it's pretty useless, cause you can achieve the same with simple query, you can write more complex precedures to get some complex data.
+Although it's pretty useless, cause you can achieve the same with simple query, you can write more complex procedures to get some complex data.
 ```
 # create procedure
 DELIMITER $$